 So here comes Obama delegitimizing all the success that's out there.

-He's out there trying to stigmatize as much achievement and success as possible by telling his audiences that those people couldn't have done it without you.
+All the successful people, other than the people that donate to him, he's out there trying to stigmatize as much achievement and success as possible by telling his audiences that those people couldn't have done it without you.

 I mean, they didn't do anything on their own.

-As he says, You got a business, you didn't build that.
+As he says, you got a business.

 Somebody else made that happen.

-And he said it, you're right with this contemptuous, condescending, snarky attitude, with resentment and supreme intense dislike for these people.
+And he said it, you're right, with this contemptuous, condescending, snarky attitude with resentment and supreme intense dislike for these people.

-Absolutely so then when it comes time to raise taxes to confiscate their wealth, look at the people gonna support him.
+So then when it comes time to raise taxes to confiscate their wealth, look at the people going to support him because he's already told them, hey, it's only fair to take money away from them.

 They shouldn't have it in the first place.